Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 Hypervolemia: types, causes, symptoms and treatment

-Hypervolemia - the main symptoms:
+Hypervolemia - main symptoms:

 • Headache